forero/ISYA2018/syllabus.md

 ### Requirements:
 * Projector for the lectures.
 * A computer lab with at least one computer per every two students.
-* Software requirements: Unix environment with Anaconda python3.
+* Software requirements: Unix environment with Anaconda python3 with numpy, matplotlib, pandas, astropy installed.